-If there’s one bake that reminds me of Papa, it’s Belgian Buns.
-Whether it’s following a lunch at Greggs or buying them by the tray-full at Costco, he just can’t resist them!
-And who can blame him?
+If there’s one bake that reminds me of my Dad (our Papa), it’s Belgian Buns.
+Whether it’s following a lunch at Greggs or buying them by the tray-full at Costco, he just can’t resist them.
+And who can blame him?!

 When you do make these Belgian Buns, don’t expect them to stick around for long.
-If you only manage to eat one, you’ve a stronger person than me.
+If you only manage to eat one, you’re a stronger person than I am.
 What can I say?
 I’m my father’s daughter!

 Belgian Buns